wj-inf/AMGC/README.md

-We still keep the old test information below.
+We still keep the API we use to run our experiments below.
+(It's easier to get the program running in our docker environment)

 ### Require
 - GCC 7.5.0